flyinggoatman/blender-align-view-addon/README.md

-# Align View to Normal with Pie Menu
+# Align View to Normal with Pie Menu \ List Menu

 This Blender addon aligns the view to the selected normal in various directions from the right-click menu in edit mode.
 It now also includes a pie menu that can be accessed with the `Ctrl+Shift+A` shortcut.